 Grand Slam Jamborees

-Each 9U participant will receive a medal.
-There will also be a draw within each region to randomly select a team, which will participate in a Provincial Grand Slam Jamboree at Shaw Park on June 30, 2018.
-To host a Jamboree in your area and receive medals, compete the form below and email it to Baseball Manitoba by May 15.
+There will be a draw within each region to randomly select a team, which will participate in a Provincial Grand Slam Jamboree at Shaw Park on July 9, 2022.
+To host a Jamboree in your area, compete the form below and email it to Baseball Manitoba.
+The deadline to host is June 30.